 Fairfield is a tiny town located in the state of Virginia.
 With a population of 257 people and just one neighborhood, Fairfield is the 377th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Fairfield is generally considered to be a blue-collar town.
-41.30% of the Fairfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fairfield, you'll notice that it is more blue-collar than most other communities in America.
+41.30% of Fairfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fairfield is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Fairfield who work in healthcare (34.47%), management occupations (20.50%), and art, media, and design (3.73%).

 Of important note, Fairfield is also a town of artists.
 Fairfield has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fairfield’s character.

-Telecommuters are a relatively large percentage of the workforce: 19.88% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Fairfield telecommute to their jobs.
+Overall, about 19.88% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Fairfield’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Fairfield’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Fairfield doesn't have a public transportation system that people use for their commute.

-The population of Fairfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.28% of adults in Fairfield have a bachelor's degree or even advanced degree.
+The education level of Fairfield citizens is very high relative to the national average among all cities (21.84%): 35.28% of adults in Fairfield have a bachelor's degree or even advanced degree.

 The per capita income in Fairfield in 2022 was $51,589, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $206,356 for a family of four.
 However, Fairfield contains both very wealthy and poor people as well.